About Career Clusters

 Explore the Career Clusters

 Six career fields are the broadest level of career options.
-They are shown at the center of the diagram below around the circle.
-They're a good place to start exploring careers.
+They are shown at the

 Each career cluster includes one or more of 81 career pathways.
 A pathway is a group of related career specialties within the career cluster.
 Examples of pathways include: